DominikLindorfer/pyAlpaca/README.md

 ![pyAlpaca](https://user-images.githubusercontent.com/21077042/234803304-d01984eb-4cf0-4f1f-ae13-4ba285c09ce7.png)

+# pyAlpaca: Instruction-following LLaMA Model trained to output Python-Code from general instructions

+This project aims to build and share a low-resource instruction-following LLaMA model for python code generation and is based on [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) as well as [Code Alpaca](https://github.com/tatsu-lab/stanford_alpaca) and [llama.cpp](https://github.com/tatsu-lab/stanford_alpaca).
+While the former projects aim towards a general purpose LLM, this project aims to build a code-assistant that specializes in generating code in a singular language - Python.

 ## Non-sped up Demo of pyAlpaca-13B using llama.cpp Inference on an Intel i-13600K with 32GB RAM

 **Prompt:** "Write a Python program that fits a spline curve into data."